What is Psychiatric Medication Management?

 - Schedule a medication review with your pharmacist to ask about any unnecessary medications on the list that you can get rid of or have to change due to their negative reactions to other substances.
 Healthcare workers are always supposed to have updated information to advise you about any alterations to drug products.

 - Clear up any confusion regarding dosage.
 “With food” and “on an empty stomach” can have several different meanings.
-Does with food imply a heavy meal or light snack?
+Does ‘take with food’ imply a heavy meal or light snack?
 Does an empty stomach mean one hour after eating or after an extended fasting period?
 What is the difference between taking a tablet twice a day and every 12 hours?
 These may seem like trivial questions, but as it relates to health, there is no harm in asking.

 - Make the process easier on yourself.
 Why take one medication three times a day when you could opt for a similar one that only requires a single daily dosage?
 Ask your doctor about any replacements that could make your treatment more manageable.